 Right you are, Mr. Zuckerberg.
 Sometimes all we need is to take chances.
 However, it is also important to be cognizant and calculate the risks we are taking.

-Risk is a situation with an exposure to danger, harm or loss of something of value.
+Risk is a situation with exposure to danger, harm or loss of something of value.
 It is the possibility that something bad or unpleasant will happen.
 Different investments have varying levels of risk.
-Some investors would tend to steer clear from those risks, but what they don’t know is that they’re also steering clear from potential investment returns by doing this.
+Some investors would tend to steer clear of those risks, but what they don’t know is that they’re also steering clear of potential investment returns by doing this.